ACCESS-NRI/access-hive.org.au/docs/Help/modify_documentation.md

 Then ask for a review using the Reviewer menu on the right-hand side panel.

 You will be notified by email of any subsequent comment, request or action from the reviewer on this pull request.
-Please make sure you take any action required by the reviewer or your modification will not be accepted into the ACCESSHub site.
+Please make sure you take any action required by the reviewer or your modification will not be accepted into the ACCESS-Hub site.

 ## Edit locally on your computer